 Replacing a Lost CDL in Florida

-Replace your lost commercial driver's license with the Florida Highway Safety and Motor Vehicles (DHSMV).
+Replace your lost commercial driver's license with the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
 If you're in state, you can do this in person at your local DHSMV office; if you're out of state, you MIGHT be able to order a temporary CDL by mail.

 Remember, it's illegal to drive a commercial vehicle without a valid CDL.
 Refrain from operating the truck until you receive your replacement CDL.
 Also, Florida takes identity theft seriously and provides outlines and perks for a driver who reports a lost CDL.
 See below for more information.

 In-Person Application for Duplicate CDL